Artist Statement

 Bio

 Lisa Myers is an independent curator and artist with a keen interest in interdisciplinary collaboration.
 Myers has a Master of Fine Arts in Criticism and Curatorial practice from OCAD University.
 Her recent work involves printmaking, stop-motion animation and performance.
-Since 2010 she has worked with anthocyanin pigment from blueberries in printmaking, and stop-motion animation.
+She works with anthocyanin pigment from blueberries in printmaking, and stop-motion animation.
 Her participatory performances involve sharing berries and other food items in social gatherings reflecting on the value found in place and displacement; straining and absorbing.
 She has exhibited her work in solo and group exhibitions in venues including Urban Shaman (Winnipeg), Art Gallery of Peterborough and the Art Gallery of Ontario.
 Her writing has been published in a number of exhibition publications in addition to the journal Senses and Society, C Magazine and FUSE Magazine.
-She is currently an Assistant Professor in the Faculty of Environmental and Urban Change (formerly Faculty of Environmental Studies) at York University.
+Myers has curated many exhibitions at public galleries and artist run centres across the country.
+She is an Associate Professor in the Faculty of Environmental and Urban Change (formerly Faculty of Environmental Studies) at York University.
 Myers is a member of Beausoleil First Nation and she is based in Port Severn and Toronto, Ontario.